libretro/docs/docs/guides/overrides.md

-# Understanding RetroArch Settings Systems
+# Using Content, Folder, and Core Overrides for Custom Settings

 There are various and comprehensive ways to save customized settings within the RetroArch menus.
 99% of settings can be adjusted and saved from the menu but are only plain text files and can be adjusted manually with a text editor.